 Dwarika’s Hotel

-If you’re looking for a special occasion hotel, we’d recommend this gorgeous pad in the quiet residential area of Battisputali.
+If you’re looking for a special occasion hotel in Kathmandu, we’d recommend this gorgeous pad in the quiet residential area of Battisputali.
 The hotel was created to help preserve Newari architecture and craftsmanship - every piece of furniture, including the window frames, has been painstakingly carved by hand.
 A slow-dining Nepalese restaurant serves food from multiple regions, using produce from organic farms.
 An outdoor pool, spa and regular yoga classes make a stay here luxurious and relaxing.

 How to Get Around in Kathmandu